shm-tar/FolderCrawler/README.md

 # FolderCrawler
-A script to delete all files, matching any extension ("*.png"), from many folders.
+A script to delete all files, matching any extension ("*.png"), from numerous folders inside a directory.